menaka-sridhar/19CS404-DBMS-Lab-Manual/Experiment3_DML_Commands/README.md

 **Question 6**
 ---
---Write a SQL query to Delete a Specific Surgery which was made on 28th Feb 2024.
+Write a SQL query to Delete a Specific Surgery which was made on 28th Feb 2024.

 Sample table: Surgeries